The Latest: White House says Trump will soon sign order to impose new tariffs at midnight Friday

 Sheinbaum later applauded the latest delay in Trump's threatened tariffs.
 She said that it was a “good agreement” and that the two leaders had continued to “negotiate and work as equals.”
 Any good covered under the USMCA trade pact would also remain tariff free, she added.

-Moody’s Analytics Director Alfredo Coutiño said Mexico doesn’t need postponements, but rather “resolution of the problem.”
+Moody’s Analytics Director Alfredo Coutiño added that Mexico doesn’t need postponements, but rather “resolution of the problem.”
 The decision “wins time, but it prolongs the agony and uncertainty,” he said.

 ▶ Read more about the U.S. and Mexico's new 90-day negotiation period.